The experienced trainer believes the Argentine is at the peak of his powers but has backed a certain Brazilian to replicate his feats

 "He is eager to learn, though, and will play at a higher level than in Brazil in the Spanish Liga and the Champions League."

-Neymar could make his official Barcelona debut in its Liga opener against Levante on Aug.
-18.
+Neymar could make his official Barcelona debut in their Liga opener against Levante on August 18.